Download Our Breast Augmentation Guide to get even more information

 Dr Craig Rubinstein is a highly skilled Specialist Plastic Surgeon.
 Furthermore, with over 20 years of experience, he is an expert at helping patients, like you decide what will look great.
 However, at the end of the day, the decision is yours.

-No matter how BIG a look you are wanting to achieve it’s important that you understand all the potential complications and risk that can be associated with choosing larger breast implants.
+No matter how BIG a look you are wanting to achieve it’s important that you understand all the potential complications and risks that can be associated with choosing larger breast implants.

 Large Breast Implants: What you need to know.
 The long-term risks of super-sized breast enhancements

-Implants of 400 cc’s or more are considered to be ‘large’.
-Dr Craig Rubinstein and his team often believe that ‘less is often more’ when it comes to breast implant sizes.
+Implants of 400cc or more are considered to be ‘large’.
+Dr Craig Rubinstein and his team often believe that ‘less is often more when it comes to breast implant sizes.
 This is partly due to the fact that they are more likely to last, with fewer complications.
 This is true when choosing moderate or smaller sized implants compared to super-sized breast implants.

 Having a great looking breast implant will depend on numerous factors.
 These factors include, but are not limited to;